Activities for children and young people

 Youth centres and voluntary sector youth projects run a range of free and low-cost activities for young people aged 13 to 19 (up to 25 with special educational needs and disabilities).

-Find out more about youth projects
+Find out more about youth programmes

 Activities for children and young people with SEND